-Blayney Shire Council is implementing the SnergySoft Asset Management System for buildings.
-For other asset classes council is using a Geographical Information Systems based Asset Management (AM) system, consisting of BizeAsset and Mapinfo software.
+Blayney Shire Council uses a Geographical Information Systems based Asset Management (AM) system, consisting of BizeAsset and Mapinfo software.
 Some information is maintained on spreadsheets or paper form, including condition assessment data and individual files for significant individual assets.
-Other asset classes, such as furniture and office equipment and fleet and plant are maintained on the Corporate financial system.
+Other asset classes, such as furniture and office equipment and fleet and plant are maintained on the corporate financial system.
 Some of these data will be incorporated into the AM System in future revisions of this plan.